Quick Facts: Earning an Ed.D. in Kentucky

 University of Kentucky

 Check the College of Education’s extensive section on Scholarships.
-This list includes info about the Arvle and Ellen Thacker Turner Research Fund for doctoral research.
+This list includes info about the Arvle and Ellen Turner Thacker Research Fund for doctoral research.
 Then pay a visit to the Graduate School’s section on Funding.
 Here you’ll discover info on assistantships, general fellowships, and external funding ideas.

 University of Louisville